razvanxpop/Python/quizmaster/README.md

-# QuizMaster 2000: Python Quiz Creation and Solving
+# QuizMaster: Python Quiz Creation and Solving

-QuizMaster 2000 is a Python project designed for quiz creation and solving.
+QuizMaster is a Python project designed for quiz creation and solving.
 The application features a command-line interface that supports functionalities such as quiz creation, question addition, and interactive quiz-solving.

 ## Key Features